cis-ds/course-site/content/notes/exploratory-data-analysis-practice.markdown

   </p>
 </details>

-## What is the relationship between college attendance cost and faculty salaries?
+## What is the relationship between net cost of attendance and faculty salaries?
 How does this relationship differ across types of colleges?

 <details>
   <summary>Click for the solution</summary>